jinghuazhao/GWAS-course/HRC-1KG/README.md

 This directory contains code for the GLGC/GIANT HRC analysis, which has a flavour of `GWAS in action`.
+For this reason, the actual instead of the generic paths were used.

 Program  | Description
 ----------|--------------------------------------